Schw4lbe/jizo-noods/README.md

 - find image optimization workflow for staging
 - define image order with additional value in data structure
 - find a way to link the image to the data object to preserve consistency
+- consider replace images in webp format for better performance

 ### prio 2: